 I am currently a Visiting Lecturer in the Writing Program at Wellesley College.
-I recently completed my Ph.D. in English at the University of Illinois, Urbana-Champaign in May 2011, and I hold a M.A. with distinction in Critical Theory from the University of Sussex (UK) and a B.A. magna cum laude in English from Dickinson College.
+I completed my Ph.D. in English at the University of Illinois, Urbana-Champaign in May 2011, and I hold a M.A. with distinction in Critical Theory from the University of Sussex (UK) and a B.A. magna cum laude in English from Dickinson College.

-Since 2004, I have been teaching a variety of courses on American literature, composition, and film.
+Since 2004, I have been teaching a variety of courses on American literature, writing, and film.
 While at Illinois, I was named to the "List of Teachers Ranked Excellent by Their Students" in 13 of the 14 courses I designed and taught, including every literature and writing course.
 In Wellesley's interdisciplinary writing program, I have developed original courses on such topics as American women writers, science fiction and fantasy, and science plays.